 It’s essential to rely on your buyer personas if you want to write compelling copy.
 What challenges are most pressing?
 Use your email copy to uncover the annoying itch – and then give them a tool to scratch it with.

 Adobe does a great job aligning copy with their persona, the creative designer, with their Creative Suite newsletter.
 Instead of being application-centric, they are very user-centric in their copy.

 For instance, the main heading, “Make something now.
 We’ll show you how.” appeals directly to the designer who just wants to create and doesn’t want to be bogged down with tutorials and features.

 The first article, “Put your best face forward on Facebook,” is all about making the user look good with ease.
 Rather than putting up barriers with wordiness or technical language, Adobe’s copy puts the persona front and center, enticing them to get back into the Creative Suite app (making it even stickier and more indispensable to the user).

 #4: Entice Them with an Irresistible Offer and Clickable Call to Action

 What do your personas value?
 Do they need to slash budgets?
 Save time?
 Do they go crazy for freebies?
-Analyze psychographic data around your buyer to put together an irresistible offer, like:
+It is an email marketing best practice to analyze psychographic data around your buyer to put together an irresistible offer, like:

 - 1st Month Free